Kinlochleven: Recent regeneration

 The Kinlochleven Community Trust, a partnership consisting of the local community, (Rio Tinto) Alcan, Lochaber Enterprise, Highland Council and Scottish Natural Heritage, supported by other agencies in Scotland and the European Union and chaired by Highland Councillor Drew McFarlane-Slack led the economic revival of the village.
 To date environmental improvements, new business pavilions, extensive path works and decontamination works have contributed to growth in the village and surrounding area.

 The biggest recent development was a new campus, consisting of Kinlochleven High School, Primary School and Nursery which opened in August 2008.
 A local library is shared with the school.
 It has books, local information and computer internet access.

+Churches

+Within Kinlochleven lies a Salvation Army Hall, The Good Shepherd Catholic Church, Kinlochleven Parish Church of Scotland (now part of the wider South Lochaber Church parish), and St. Paul's Episcopal Church.

+Infrastructure

+The B863 road runs round the head of Loch Leven through Kinlochleven, connecting to Glencoe to the south-west and North Ballachulish to the north-west.
+There was no road along the south side of Loch Leven until c.
+1918.

+Kinlochleven was never connected to the railway network, however the station in nearby South Ballachulish was renamed in 1908 as Ballachulish (Glencoe) for Kinlochleven.

+A pier was constructed on the southern shore of Loch Leven for the construction of the hydroelectric scheme and aluminium smelter.
+A narrow-gauge railway approximately 1 mi long linked the pier and the smelter.

 Wildlife

 The Kinlochleven area is home to many protected species, including tawny owls, barn owls, European pine martens, pipistrelle bats and otters.
 A hybrid wildcat was captured on film in 2018.
 White-tailed eagles are regularly seen, while stags regularly walk through the village.
 Golden eagles have been seen in the mountains surrounding the village.